Verifiable records for EU AI Act high-risk AI.

 What the EU AI Act requires, in one block.

 The EU AI Act requires providers and deployers of high-risk AI systems to keep technical documentation (Article 11 with Annex IV), automatic event logs over the system's lifetime (Article 12), retained logs for at least 6 months (Article 19), and conformity records available to national authorities for 10 years after the system is placed on the market (Article 18).
+It also requires documented data governance (Article 10) and machine-readable marking of AI-generated content (Article 50).
 Non-compliance fines reach €15 million or 3% of worldwide annual turnover (Article 99).

-Articles 11, 12, 18, and 19 are the core obligations on providers and deployers of high-risk AI systems.
-Articles 26 and 99 bracket them with deployer duties and the penalty regime.
+Articles 11, 12, 18, and 19 are the core record-keeping obligations on providers and deployers of high-risk AI systems.
+Article 10 adds data governance, Article 50 adds content transparency, and Articles 26 and 99 bracket them with deployer duties and the penalty regime.

 Technical documentation